haberdashPI/Weber.jl/docs/src/extend.md

 Functionality can be added to Weber via extensions.
 You can add multiple extensions to the same experiment.
+The [reference](extend_ref.md) provides a list of available extensions.
+Here we'll cover how to create new extensions.

 To handle multiple extensions properly, so that all extensions work, the following functions have special extension machinery.

 ```@meta
 CurrentModule = Weber